viduhq/api-docs/README.md

 ### Introduction

-[Vidu](https://www.vidu.io/) is a tool for sales teams, allowing them to quickly generate personalized [video](https://www.vidu.io/video) / [meme](https://www.vidu.io/memes) / [personal gif](https://www.vidu.io/personal-gifs) for inclusion in their sales outreach.
+[Vidu](https://www.vidu.io/) is a tool for sales teams, allowing them to quickly use personalized [video](https://www.vidu.io/video) / [meme](https://www.vidu.io/memes) / [personal gif](https://www.vidu.io/personal-gifs) in their sales outreach.

-This REST API enabled automated generation and use of personalized assets.
+This REST API enables automated generation and use of personalized assets.

 ### Authentication